3 nights starting from

 Day 4: Castello Sforzesco and home.

 Morning visit to the Castello Sforzesco, which houses several museums with excellent art collections and afternoon guided tour of the fascinating Monumental Cemetery.
-Transfer to Milan airport for return flight to London Heathrow.
+Transfer to Milan airport for return flight to London Gatwick.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion.